whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 export type SomeInterface = SomeInterfaceA | SomeInterfaceB | SomeInterfaceC;
 ```

+You can probably already imagine better data with a well-defined schema as input.
 The focus here isn't to show how complex generated code can be, it's rather about showing the available methods to reach such an output.
 Methods in this post include source code generation via:

 1. [Template literals](#1-template-literals)
 1. [A template engine](#2-a-template-engine)